gracerosemary/data-structures-and-algorithms/python/challenges/graph/readme.md

 `GetNodes()`: Returns all of the nodes in the graph as a collection (set, list, or similar)
 `GetNeighbors()`: Returns a collection of edges connected to the given node.
 Takes in a given node.
 Include the weight of the connection in the returned collection.
 `Size()`: Returns the total number of nodes in the graph.
-`breadth_first()`: Accepts a starting node and returns a collection of nodes in the order they were visited.

 ## Tests
 - Node can be successfully added to the graph